'I learned my husband was dead on a police computer'

 Her husband, who was something of a celebrity as one of the stars of the Sky One police reality TV show Road Wars, had been involved in a motorcycle crash.

-The screen read PC James Dixon was "going to die or was dead", says Mrs Dixon, who is known as PC Allen at work.
+The screen read PC James Dixon was "going to die or was dead", says Mrs Dixon.

 "I thought, 'no, it won't be him, he's invincible', because you always think that they are."

-But indeed Dixie had not survived the crash in which an elderly woman, a passenger in the car involved in the collision, was also killed.
+But Dixie had not survived the crash in which an elderly woman, a passenger in the car involved, was also killed.

 What happened sparked an "overwhelming" response - Prime Minister Theresa May even offered her condolences to the family in Parliament.